-Diagnostic characters were observed under the microscope were black debris of Pippali, Brown content of Chavya, Cork and starch grains of Shunthi, Endosperm of Ajgandha, fibres Pippalimoola, Oil globules and trichomes of Ajmoda, Oil globules of Jeeraka, Oil globules and stone cells of Maricha, Tannin content of Chitraka, Rhomboidal crystals and starch grains Chitrakmula. of Parenchymal and prismatic crystals of Gandira, as depicted in the {Plate no.2}.
+Diagnostic characters were observed under the microscope were black debris of Pippali, Brown content of Chavya, Cork grains of Shunthi, cells and starch Endosperm of Ajgandha, fibres of Pippalimoola, Oil globules and trichomes of Ajmoda, Oil globules of Jeeraka, Oil globules and stone cells of Maricha, Tannin content of Chitraka, Rhomboidal crystals and starch grains of Chitrakmula.
+Parenchymal and prismatic crystals of Gandira, as depicted in the {Plate no.2}.